 An exception to this rule is International Foundation Year students who studied their foundation year in 2015/2016, who will be permitted three attempts to pass a module; the first attempt plus two resits.

 Decisions about mitigating circumstances can change the number, timing, and type of resit attempts.
 The Progression and Awards Board in your parent School makes this decision.
-For more information on mitigating circumstances, see Section 7 Mitigating Circumstances.
+For more information on mitigating circumstances, see the Mitigating Circumstances section.

 For students commencing their programmes in September, resit examinations are normally held in the August resit period.
 Students with coursework resits will be advised of the submission deadlines, which will normally be during the August resit period.
 For postgraduate modules (those at level 5M), wherever possible, the second attempt will be arranged before the final Progression and Awards Board.